magejosh/7D2D_v2plus_mods/mjPlays_ToolTimeMag/README.md

 ## Changelog

+**2.1.0.0**
+- Updated Progression to fix a bug spotted by ShadowWolf579 and brought to me by Fin(FNS) on Discord where maxing out the book series would lead to negative experience gain.
+The progression has been adjusted to fix this.
+Originally this was due to an inherent function in vanilla where rampant xp gain would occur without such an adjustment.
+I cannot test this, but I trust Fin(FNS)'s testing and feedback.

 **1.0.0.3**
 - Fixed a couple wrong name keys in buffs that called them sprained arms and used the critical icon.
 - Fixed wrong tags on the perk points where the sledgehammer bonus harvest was applying to all tools instead of just the sledgehammer.